-The Divorce Process in Maryland
+The Divorce Process in Annapolis, MD

-Parties in Maryland have various options with regard to the divorce process, including collaboration and litigation.
+The parties involved have various options with regard to the divorce process, including collaboration and litigation.
 To compare the advantages and disadvantages of several common dispute resolution processes, please see our Comparison of Dispute Resolution Processes.
 When possible, Mediation or a Collaborative Divorce are good solutions for parties who want to minimize the stressful antagonism of divorce by engaging in a mutually respectful process and avoiding court litigation.

 Follow the link above for a list of frequently asked questions about divorce.